-PPT Outline Prompts: From Idea to Slide Deck
+PPT Outline Prompts: 12 Templates From Idea to Deck

-12 prompts to outline slide decks — exec updates, sales pitches, training, kickoff, board, all-hands, conference talk.
-One-idea-per-slide and an actual story arc.
+12 copy-ready prompts that outline slide decks — exec updates, sales pitches, training, kickoff, board, all-hands, conference talks.
+One idea per slide and a real story arc.
+Tested on GPT-5.5, Claude, Gemini 3.1.

 Most slide decks fail at the outline stage, not at the design stage.
 The author lists topics instead of takeaways, opens with “agenda” instead of stakes, and ends with “thank you” instead of a decision.
-These prompts force one idea per slide, a real story arc, and headlines that read like sentences.
-For the full workflow including style and exports, see how to draft a PPT outline with AI.
+The 12 prompts below force one idea per slide, a real story arc, and headlines that read like full sentences.
+Paste any of them into GPT-5.5, Claude Opus 4.7, or Gemini 3.1 Pro, then move the outline into your slide tool.
+For the end-to-end workflow including styling and exports, see how to draft a PPT outline with AI.

 Best for